 We were dysfunctional parents.
 Dysfunctional is when weird seems normal and normal seems weird.
 We certainly had a distorted outlook on life.

 My marriage lasted almost twenty-seven years and then when the kids moved out, we went separate directions.

-Adventist Men's Chorus (oamc.org).
+I have much for which to be thankful, and I am very grateful!
+My life now is rich and full.
+My favorite activity is to participate in Oregon Adventist Men's Chorus.
 We're a volunteer group of guys who pray together and love singing and sharing the good news of the gospel.